-Educators love lockout relays and we also love pretending you will still see them out in the field all the time.
-Sometimes I have to look myself in the mirror in the morning and sadly repeat “lockout relays are dead” several times before the reality sinks in.
+Educators love lockout relays, and we also love pretending you will still see them out in the field all the time.
+Sometimes, I have to look myself in the mirror in the morning and sadly repeat, “Lockout relays are dead.”
+I have to say it several times before the reality sinks in.

-before I get the emails… they aren't COMPLETELY gone but the function of a lockout relay has largely been replaced by electronic controls.
+Before I get the emails… I know lockout relays aren't COMPLETELY gone, but electronic controls have largely replaced the function of a lockout relay.

-We don't love them because of their modern practicality, we love them because they help us understand something cool about electricity while we better understand schematics.
-The problem is, often the thing we learn from and about them is incorrect.
+We don't love lockout relays because of their modern practicality; we love them because they help us understand something cool about electricity while we better understand schematics.
+The problem is that the thing we often learn from and about them is incorrect.

-Enough of the misquoted and crappy metaphors… we have some more misunderstandings and crappy metaphors to debunk
+Enough of the misquotes and crappy metaphors.
+We have some more misunderstandings and crappy metaphors to debunk.